Ratinkumar/Emojify/README.md

 1. Own_face_data :- This contains the dataset of my own face you can also create the dataset in the same manner by using facedata.ipynb code.

-2. Raw Emoji :- It contains the emoji downloaded directly from google you have to resize them using Resize_Emoji.ipynb code to use them for masking.
+2. Raw Emoji :- It contains the emoji downloaded directly from google you have to resize them using Resize_emoji.ipynb code to use them for masking.

 3. Emojis :- Here I have saved the resized emojis.